2024 PARADE RULES AND REGULATIONS

 - NO THROWING or HANDING OUT ANYTHING: No entrant is permitted to throw or hand out any item to spectators.
 THIS RULE WILL BE STRICTLY ENFORCED.
 Violators of this rule will most likely not be accepted in any future parades.

 - NO PHYSICAL INTERACTION with the CROWD: No unit is permitted to take or bring any spectator out of the crowd up, into or around the unit, or up on a float, or to entice or take any crowd member to participate in any dance or performance routine, or to throw or pass or give anything to any member or any unit or to the unit itself.
 No person in any unit should mingle or physically interact with the seated or standing crowd members.
-All persons in units should keep a reasonable and clear distance between themselves and all members of the crowd.
+See above about all persons in units needing to keep a reasonable and clear 6-foot minimum distance between themselves and all members of the crowd.

-- KEEP MOVING AT ALL TIMES: Stopping to perform (at the Reviewing Stand or any other place), pausing to "work the crowd," or anything other than a regular moving progression down the parade route, is not allowed.
+- KEEP MOVING AT ALL TIMES: Stopping to perform (at any place!), pausing to "work the crowd," or anything other than a regular moving progression down the parade route, is not allowed.
 THIS RULE WILL BE STRICTLY ENFORCED.